briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_Y_WindowsOnly.md

 kubectl wait pods -n default -l app=nginx --for condition=Ready --timeout=1000s
 ```

-### 7. Update the deployment to Enable the Vault Injection
+### 7. Update the deployment to enable the Vault Injection

 To enable the vault to inject secrets into a deployment's pods, we need to patch the code in `patch-app-deployment.yaml` into the **annotation** section of the deployment file: